 \subsection{Visualization}

-In Figure \ref{ITR}, we showcase some examples of image-text retrieval under the proposed attack.
-From the figure, it is evident that the proposed method can effectively mislead the target model to return incorrect retrieved data.
-Additionally, we present some Grad-CAM \cite{selvaraju2017grad} visualization examples in Figure \ref{Grad}, where it can be seen that the UAPs can significantly change the attention of the target model.
-These further confirm the effectiveness of the proposed method.
+Figure \ref{ITR} presents examples of image–text retrieval under the proposed attack.
+The results show that the method can effectively mislead the target model into returning incorrect retrievals while remaining visually imperceptible. dditionally, we present some Grad-CAM \cite{selvaraju2017grad} visualization examples in Figure \ref{Grad}, where it can be seen that the UAPs can significantly change the attention of the target model.
+These further confirm the effectiveness of the proposed approach.